dpengineering/clockNBlock2022/README.md

 # ClockNBlock 2022 Version
 Written by `@ArnavVWadhwa` and `@bvesper15` this is the new version of the clockNBlock project with the "shiny new delta arm."
 The major changes this year was to the circuit boards used.
 We added `@Stan-Reifel's` new DPi Circuit boards and redid the wiring.

-For any questions with the project feel free to reach out me Arnav Wadhwa:
+For any questions with the project feel free to reach out me.
+Arnav Wadhwa:
-(805) 570-5030
+(805) 570-5030.
 arnav.v.wadhwa@gmail.com

 Note: When you contact me please let me know who you are and that this is for the clock and block so I don't accidently ignore you.